This post may contain affiliate links. Read the full disclosure here.

 5. Take an Epsom salt bath

 As I was doing research for this post, I came across some information regarding Epsom salt baths for toddlers.
-Apparently, because Epsom salt contains magnesium, which is a muscle relaxant, giving your toddler an Epsom bath before bed can help their body get into a more relaxed state.
+Apparently, because Epsom salt contains magnesium, which is a muscle relaxant, giving your toddler an Epsom salt bath before bed can help their body get into a more relaxed state.

 If you already give your toddler a bath at night as a part of their bedtime routine, think about adding a small amount of Epsom salt to help calm them.
 I don’t usually give my daughter a bath at night unless she needs it (she showers with me every morning).
 After reading this though, I’m thinking about giving it a try.
 She loves taking baths, so getting the added benefits of Epsom salt would be a bonus!